 Sedentary behaviour increases the risk of cardiovascular disease, type 2 diabetes, being overweight, various cancers and early death – even if you otherwise meet the recommendations for daily physical activity of at least 30 minutes at moderate to high intensity.

-Fortunately most negative effects of sitting time can be reduced by introducing small breaks in your everyday life.
-Even small everyday activities have a major health impact.
+Fortunately, most negative effects of sitting for long periods can be reduced by introducing small breaks in your everyday life.
+Even small everyday activities have a major impact on your health.

 Source: Vidensråd for Forebyggelse

 Interrupt your sitting time

 - Interrupt your sitting time

 - Stop using the car for short trips – walk or take the bicycle instead.

 - If you have sedentary work, you can decide not to sit down for more than 45 minutes at a time.